CodeNinjasDripping/Getting_Started/README.md

    - **Name:** Format the repository name as `firstname_lastname_project_name`.
    - **Description:** Leave this field empty to keep things neat.
    - **Local Path:** Set the path to your desktop, e.g., `C:\Users\logan\Desktop`.
-   - **Initialize Options:** No README, .gitignore, or License.
+   - **Initialize Options:** No README or License.
 Keep it simple!
+   - **GitIgnore** From the dropdown under `Git ignore` choose the Unity option.
+This ensures only required files are saved in GitHub.
      ![](create-new-repo.png)

 #### 🚀 Step 2: Publishing to GitHub